- Download our Moving to Norway Guide (PDF)

 Depending on an expat’s country of origin, a residence permit for work (previously called a work permit) may be required before taking up employment in Norway, and this should be applied for at the Norwegian embassy in their home country.

 There are also a number of agencies that can help facilitate the process of getting a visa or work permit for Norway from within the country.

 Applying for a work permit in Norway

-Generally speaking, citizens of the European Union (EU) and European Economic Area (EEA) countries (including the UK) do not need a work permit or need to apply for a residence permit in Norway for a short time.
+Generally speaking, citizens of the European Union (EU) and European Economic Area (EEA) countries (including the UK) do not need a work permit or to apply for a residence permit in Norway for a short time.

 Information about work permits and regulations for both EEA and non-EEA citizens are available directly from the Norwegian Directorate of Immigration (UDI) website.
 The Norwegian Labour and Welfare Administration (NAV) also gives information on work permits for individual countries.
-NAV handles all work-related issues and is a good resource when looking for a job.
+NAV handles all work-related issues and is a good resource when looking for work.

 Work permits for EU citizens